 |Lord George Germaine|

-Meanwhile, Howe settled down to enjoy a winter at Philadelphia.
-His court jester and chief entertainer was Major Andre, who took wicked pleasure in using Ben Franklin's Market Street home as his own.
+Meanwhile, Howe settled down to enjoy winter at Philadelphia.
+His court jester and chief entertainer were Major Andre, who took wicked pleasure in using Ben Franklin's Market Street home as his own.
 There was additional satisfaction in knowing that Washington was freezing at Valley Forge.

 In a day that echoes No Child Left Behind, it is a little hard and it is certainly politically incorrect, to give this devil its due.
 But all Armies live by the slogan, that if you must take an objective, you must take some casualties.

 In 2002, John McPhee brought out a perfectly splendid book about fish and fishing history in this region, with particular emphasis on shad.
 He makes the whole topic remarkably interesting, but you have to be a little wistful about the way he demolished a splendid story of fish in Philadelphia during the Revolutionary War.
 The book is called The Founding Fish.

 As everyone knows, George Washington and the Continental Army were starving and freezing at Valley Forge, a few miles up the Schuylkill, while Major Andre and the other British officers were cavorting downtown with the Tory ladies, grr.
 The story has long been told that things got to a desperate state at Valley Forge when, lo, the annual shad run was several weeks early and mountains of fish came roaring up the river to the excited shouts of the starving patriots and rescued the raggedy starving Continental Army.
 It would make a wonderful scene in a movie.